Here's the difference between data residency and data sovereignty in one table:

 Data residency refers to the physical or geographic location where your data is stored.
-If your Microsoft 365 tenant is configured to store data in the Canada Central region (Toronto), your data has Canadian data residency.
-The bits are on servers in Canadian territory.
+If your Microsoft 365 tenant is configured to store data in the Canada Central region (Toronto), your data has Canadian data residency — the bits are on servers in Canadian territory.

 Data sovereignty refers to the legal jurisdiction that governs your data.
 It's determined not by where the data physically sits, but by who controls the platform, who the parent company is, and what laws apply to that entity.
 If your data is managed by a US-incorporated company, it is subject to US legal jurisdiction — regardless of where it's stored.

-The Government of Canada's own definition draws this distinction clearly: data sovereignty is Canada's right to control access to and disclosure of its digital information subject only to Canadian laws, while data residency is simply the physical or geographical location of that information.
+The Government of Canada's own definition, published by the Treasury Board of Canada Secretariat in its white paper on Data Sovereignty and Public Cloud, draws this distinction clearly: data sovereignty is "Canada's right to control access to and disclosure of its digital information subject only to Canadian laws," while data residency is simply "the physical or geographical location of that information."
+The same paper states bluntly: "As long as a CSP that operates in Canada is subject to the laws of a foreign country, Canada will not have full sovereignty over its data."

 | Data Residency | Data Sovereignty | |